 - Genetic susceptibility

 Evidence that early exposure can reduce future Sweet Itch comes from Icelandic horses.
-When they are exported to other areas of the world as adults they appear to be more at risk for developing the condition.
+When they are exported to other areas of the world as adults, they appear to be more at risk for developing the condition.

 Icelandic horses are more prone to Sweet Itch likely due to the fact that these horses are only exposed to Culicoides and similar insect species after export at an adult age.
 The insects are not found in Iceland.
 One study found that 50% of Icelandic horses brought from Iceland to Switzerland developed Sweet Itch within three summers after export.
 [9]